Timeline of the Causes & Start of WW1

 Although the First World War officially began in 1914, the conflict between the countries involved had been steadily brewing since the late 1800s.
-Today, the war is more commonly known as World War I, although historically it has also been referred to as The Great War due to the sheer destruction and casualties that resulted.
+At the time, it was referred to as The Great War due to the sheer destruction and casualties that resulted.
 There were several long-term causes that led up to it.
 These included militarism, imperialism, nationalism, and alliances.

 Militarism had been growing since the industrial revolution.
 New weapons of war were developed including machine guns, tanks, airplanes, and submarines.
 Each nation thought these new weapons could bring them swift victories in war.
 However, they would soon discover the opposite to be true in World War 1.

 Adding to the apprehension in the early 1900s was imperialism.
 While the 1884 Berlin Conference saw Europeans divide up Africa peacefully, there were still rivalries and tension between the nations of Europe.
 Smaller conflicts were fought over territory and imperialism led to distrust among the European powers.

 Nationalism was another major cause of WW1.
 Nationalism is an intense patriotism and loyalty to one's country.
 It leads people to believe that they were superior.
 This manifested itself in 1871 when Germany took the Alsace-Lorraine region from France during the Franco-Prussian War.

 This war, which lasted from 1870 to 1871, was fought between France and the German state of Prussia.
 Both sides in the conflict thought themselves superior and deserving of the disputed territory in between them.